All righty then. Let’s keep this thing moving. It’s part three, so let’s take care of the processor, SSD, RAM, Blu-ray drive, and call it a day.

 CPU Cooler Installation

-Applying the paste is really fucking simple.
+Applying the paste is actually really simple.
 Don’t over think it.
 Take your tube and apply a small amount of the thermal paste directly onto the center of the CPU.
 Do not over apply, it should be just about the size of a grain of rice.
 It will not look like a lot.
-Don’t spread that shit around with your damn finger either.
+Don’t spread the paste around with your finger either.
 The application and pressure of the CPU cooler will equally distribute the paste onto the surface of the CPU.
 That being said, with your rice grain of paste applied, you can now position the cooler over the CPU.
 Try and get it centered the first time, otherwise, you will need to reapply your thermal paste.
 Once the cooler is down on the CPU don’t lift it up.
 Once you are centered and aligned over the CPU, the only thing left to do is to push down the locking pins.
 There should be four black locking pins, these should line up with holes in the motherboard.
 Once you are lined up with the holes, push down the locking pins, two diagonal pins at a time.
 If the pins were labeled as 1-2-3-4 in a circle around the cooler, you would push down 1 & 3 at the same time, then 2 & 4.
 When you hear a click sound, you are locked.
 Once finished, make sure the CPU cooler is locked down tight before you move forward.
 The cooler should not have any give or wiggle.
-If you fucked it up, you will need to do the entire process over again.
-What can I say?
-Sucks to be you.
+If you make a mistake, you will need to do the entire process over again.

 Storage/Boot Drive (SSD): Crucial MX100 128GB SSD (now BX100 120GB) $64.99